Inter-University Programme on International Criminal Law and Procedure

 However, following the fall of the Berlin Wall and the end of the Cold War, the world began to change.
 The wars in the former Yugoslavia triggered an unprecedented, and, at first, entirely unexpected reaction – the creation by the United Nations Security Council of an international tribunal to prosecute the suspects of the crimes committed.
 The International Criminal Tribunal for the former Yugoslavia (ICTY) was established in 1993, followed by its sister institution – the International Criminal Tribunal for Rwanda (ICTR), established in 1994 – to try the alleged perpetrators of the genocide and other atrocities committed in Rwanda.

-Thanks in large measure to the initial success of these two ad hoc Tribunals, in 1998, the permanent International Criminal Court (ICC) was established, 50 years after it was first proposed.
+Thanks in large measure to the initial success of these two ad hoc Tribunals, in 1998, the Statute of the permanent International Criminal Court (ICC) was adopted, 50 years after it was first proposed.

 The following decade saw the creation of a host of international and hybrid tribunals to address atrocities committed around the world which, due to the provisions of the ICC's Statute, could not fall under the jurisdiction of the permanent court.
 The latest of these is, of course, the Special Tribunal for Lebanon (STL), which opened its doors in March 2009.